WHAT YOU NEED TO KNOW AND WHAT YOU CAN DO

 - Read Kate Bradshaw’s excellent Uneven Ground series in the Almanac for more local history.

-- Read Kate Bradshaw’s story on race-based housing and view the Gallery Walk timeline adapted by the Almanac.
+- Read Kate Bradshaw’s Confronting a troubled history, a story on race-based housing, and view the Gallery Walk timeline adapted by the Almanac.

 - Read The Road to Resegregation – Northern California and the Failure of Politics by Alex Shafran for a broader Bay Area-wide analysis.